-Family vacations can incorporate supervised overnight camp programs specially designed to be fun for kids with physical and/or mental challenges.
+Family vacations can incorporate supervised overnight camp programs noted in our roundup that are specially designed to be fun for kids with physical and/or mental disabilities.

 With so many camps to choose from, it can be difficult to find the one that’s right for your child’s individual needs.
 Below is a list of special needs residence camps in Illinois, Colorado, Michigan, Texas and in Canada.
 Each provides diverse programs that cater to the needs of your children, offering them a home away from home amid the fun of summer camp.

 Chicago, Illinois 60606

 With 140 locations throughout the U.S., Easter Seals camps are a great option for many families.
 They provide educational and recreational activities and programs for kids and adults.
 From sports and fitness, to social gatherings and community field trips, Easter Seals brings those suffering from autism and other disabilities together.
 Activities at camp include a campfire sing-along, boating, swimming, arts and crafts, and ghost stories, providing a fully-accessible camp for those with physical disabilities.
 They also have a program, Operation Purple, in which they help veterans and their families adapt to newfound disabilities, and they host an event called Operation Adventure at Lake Martin, providing a therapeutic sports program for veterans.